 Many complex engineering systems and business processes can be modeled as discrete-event systems.
 Examples include call center, supply chain, hospital emergency rooms, airport terminals, and air traffic control systems.
 The complexity of the systems and the uncertain nature of the environment often make simulation the only feasible analytical tool to model and study the design and operations of these systems.
 This course studies the important topics in discrete-event simulation theory and practice.
 Topics will include stochastic modeling of discrete-event systems, input modeling, random number generation, statistical analysis of simulation output, and techniques to improve the efficiency and accuracy of simulation results.
 A very important part of this course is for the students to learn to actually build and use simulation to model and analyze a discrete-event system.
 Simulation packages such as Arena will thus be extensively used through the course.
 Students will also be required to build simulation models using a general programming language.
 Therefore, it is very important to have sufficient computer programming skills before taking this course.

 Prerequisite:

-Programming: CS 211, or CS 112 and CS211 as a co-requisite Basic probability and statistics: STAT 344, or STAT 346, or MATH 351.
-Prerequisite requirements will be strictly enforced.
+CS 112 or equivalent, and STAT 344, or STAT 346, or MATH 351.